Welcome to the haddock-restraints guide

 Installation

-haddock-restraints is a Rust command-line tool.
-To install it, you need to have the Rust toolchain installed on your system.
+To install the tool using Cargo, you need to have the Rust toolchain installed on your system.
 You can install Rust by following the instructions on the official website.

 cargo install haddock-restraints